tgvp/ai/README.md

     - [`Extra`](https://github.com/tgvp/ai/blob/main/Week%207/dijikstra_extra_student.ipynb)

 ## Solutions:
-Solutions will be only avaialable a week after working with the practical notebook in classroom.
+Solutions will be only available a week after working with the practical notebook in classroom.

   - Week 1:
     -